schae586/3601-S16-lab4_mongo/LABTASKS.md

 ##### Where is the code for the navigation bar located?
 How is it connected to the pages of the project?

+- The code for the navbar is located in /client/components/navbar/ and it is connected to the pages through a <script> element in the head.

 ##### client/app.js performs client-side routing.
 How do you think it works?

+- We think it works by providing the url Route and location route, but if it cannot find that, it returns the 404 page.

 ## Part 2: Add another field to pet data.